Dorothy E. Denning: Innovations

 Denning has received over 20 awards for her innovations in computer security.
 Key contributions are described below.

-"A Lattice Model of Secure Information Flow" presented in 1975 provided a method for controlling access to data which is still used today.
+"A Lattice Model of Secure Information Flow" presented in 1976 provided a method for controlling access to data which is still used today.

 Detecting intruders is key to protecting computer systems.
 While at SRI International, Denning and Peter G. Neumann developed an intrusion detection system (IDS) model using statistics for anomaly detection that is still the basis for intrusion detection systems today.
 SRI's Intrusion Detection Expert System (IDES) ran on Sun workstations and considered both user and network level data.
 It combined a rule-based Expert System to detect known types of intrusions with a statistical anomaly-detection component based on profiles of users, host systems, and target systems.
 (An artificial neural network was proposed as a third component; All three components would then report to a resolver).
 SRI followed IDES in 1993 with the Next-generation Intrusion Detection Expert System (NIDES).
-The Multics Intrusion Detection and Alerting System (MIDAS), which protected National Security Agencies (NAS) Dockmaster System from 1998–2001, is an example of a fielded expert-system-based IDS.
+The Multics Intrusion Detection and Alerting System (MIDAS), which protected the National Security Agency's Dockmaster System from 1998 to 2001, is an example of a fielded expert-system-based IDS.

 Denning improved data security via encryption technology.
 She introduced timestamps in key distribution protocols, cryptographic checksums for multilevel database security, and a method for improving the security of digital signatures with RSA and other public key crypto systems.
 She considered key escrow systems, Internet crime and hacking.
 Her book Cryptography and Data Security became an ACM Classic, introducing cryptography to many.

 In database security, Denning found ways to reduce inference threats in multilevel databases.
 She reported on the problems of working with data across different classification levels.

 With L. Scott, Denning wrote two papers on using Global Positioning Systems for geo-encryption to enhance data security.

 Although she remained a technical expert, Denning's interests evolved to consider legal, ethical, and social issues.
 She addressed wiretapping, the growth of the Internet, cyber terrorism and cyber warfare.
 Her most recent papers focused on current cyber threats and defenses.